 As a grad student, it’s nice to know you have community resources to help you in your research and professional development.
-In addition to the resources we have specifically at SMU – such as the Center for Scientific Computation and the George W. Bush Presidential Library – Dallas is home to dozens of colleges and universities, Fortune 1000 companies, and businesses at the forefront of technology, finance, healthcare, and industry.
-If you’re looking for an industry expert, specialized library, or a place to test out your research, there’s a good chance you’ll find what you need just down the street.
+In addition to the resources we have specifically at SMU — such as the Center for Scientific Computation — Dallas is home to dozens of colleges and universities, Fortune 1000 companies, and businesses at the forefront of technology, finance, healthcare, and industry.
+If you’re looking for an industry expert, specialized library, or a place to test out your research, there’s a good chance you’ll find what you need right down the street.

 A Great Home Base

 Many of our students are from outside of Texas, and travel around the country and the world for their work.
 Living in Dallas means you can also get out of Dallas very easily thanks to D/FW International Airport.
 The DFW airport is less than a half-hour from SMU (Southern Methodist University) and also reachable via public transportation.
 Currently you can fly direct to Dubai, Seoul, Mexico City, Hong Kong, Rome, Beijing, and many other places (including one of the longest flights in the world, Dallas to Sydney).
 Grad students are a mobile population, and life is much easier when you have a major airport a short drive away.

 While the quality of your graduate program is very important for your success during and after graduate school, it's also important to think about the geographic location where you'll be spending these years of your life.
 The city or area you chose will shape your network, your research, your job opportunities, and your budget.